suspex0/anydesk-reset-identity/README.md

-# anydesk-reset-identity
+# Anydesk-reset-identity
-batch script to delete files and reset anydesk identity
+This application the will reset anydesk identity, after that it will restore your original username and profile image.